Lincolnshire Co-operative

-Lincolnshire Co-op is an independent consumer co-operative which operates in Lincolnshire, and the surrounding counties.
+Lincolnshire Co-op is an independent consumer co-operative which operates in Lincolnshire, and surrounding counties.
 The society has over 220 outlets with its principal trading activity being its food stores, funeral homes, florist and crematorium, travel agencies, post offices and pharmacies.
-The Society is owned by over 295,000 members who hold Lincolnshire Co-op dividend cards, equal to approximately one quarter of the population of Greater Lincolnshire.
+The Society is owned by over 288,000 members holding Lincolnshire Co-op dividend cards, equal to approximately one quarter of the population of Greater Lincolnshire.
 The society also owns Gadsby's bakery which is based in Southwell, Nottinghamshire.

-As a co-operative, it shares all its profits with members.
+As a co-operative, it divides all its profits within its members.
 Ways of doing this include paying dividend and a dividend bonus at the end of the year, investing in new and improved services and supporting community groups and charities.

-Since Lincolnshire County Council closed a number of libraries across the county, Lincolnshire Co-op has operated three libraries as part of its commitment to supporting communities.
+Since Lincolnshire County Council closed a number of libraries across the county, Lincolnshire Co-op has operated three libraries to support communities.

-In the last full year of trading, 2021/22, Lincolnshire Co-op recorded sales of £399m and a trading surplus of £16.6m.
-Society membership was 296,077.
+In the last full year of trading, 2023/24, Lincolnshire Co-op's turnover was £375.6m and a trading surplus of £10.8m, while its society membership was 288,984.